 In a major case of All There in the Manual, it's revealed that the Tenchi Muyo!-based alien race, Juraians, have a major thing against humans, most likely due to their "backwater" nature (seeing as humans still don't have Faster-Than-Light Travel).
 This is one of the major reasons Yosho (who was half-human) took off after Ryoko - he didn't want to deal with all of that and intended to send someone else in his place.
 Of course, his bride-to-be Ayeki, who believed Yosho was dead, was not happy to learn of this revelation.

-In Tengen Toppa Gurren Lagann, the Anti-Spiral hates and deplores other Spiral Races, partly because of the Spiral Nemesis, but this doesn't prevent him from going on tangents that, quite frankly, wouldn't be very justified, even with the Spiral Nemesis as his excuse.
+The Anti-Spiral hate and deplore other Spiral Races, partly because of the Spiral Nemesis, but this doesn't prevent them from going on tangents that, quite frankly, wouldn't be very justified, even with the Spiral Nemesis as their excuse.

 In Tiger & Bunny, it's noted that there used to be a tremendous amount of anti-NEXT sentiment, though it has lessened considerably in the past twenty years (due to the emergence of Maverick's superheroes).
 History of NEXT-prejudice nonetheless has an impact on the characters (both Kotetsu and Kriem grew up during this time period, and thus had to endure a lot of stigma) and on the plot (HeroTV was floundering because of it, so Maverick set up a Monster Protection Racket to keep it alive).